xrpronin17/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/cryptographic-keys.md

     **Caution:** As always with cryptographic algorithms, use a standard, well-known, publicly-audited implementation whenever possible.
 For example, [OpenSSL](https://www.openssl.org/) has implementations of core Ed25519 and secp256k1 functions.

-3. Prefix the 32-byte public key with the single byte `0xED` to indicate an Ed25519 public key, resulting in 33 bytes.
+3. Prefix the 32-byte public key with the single byte <span class="code-snippet">0xED</span> to indicate an Ed25519 public key, resulting in 33 bytes.

-    If you are implementing code to sign transactions, remove the `0xED` prefix and use the 32-byte key for the actual signing process.
+    If you are implementing code to sign transactions, remove the <span class="code-snippet">0xED</span> prefix and use the 32-byte key for the actual signing process.

-4. When serializing an account public key to [base58][], use the account public key prefix `0x23`.
+4. When serializing an account public key to [base58][], use the account public key prefix <span class="code-snippet">0x23</span>.

     Validator ephemeral keys cannot be Ed25519.